WFU-HPC/OOD-GradioApps/README.md

 ## Chatbot App: Pre-Trained Model

+Hardware requirements: By using a quantized pre-trained model, this chatbot app can run on as little as 8 CPU cores with 8 GB of RAM.
+It will not be the fastest, but works pretty well!

-Lastly, we need to download a pre-trained LLM for the chatbot app.
+We also need to download a pre-trained LLM for the chatbot app.
 For this example, we'll use a pre-processed model from HuggingFace that can be downloaded directly in the GGUF format.
 It up to you to agree to their license terms as needed.